Cail626/Lost-Island/README.md

-# Minecraft adventure map - Lost Island (for minecraft 1.20, JAVA VERSION ONLY)
+# Minecraft adventure map - Lost Island (alpha version, for minecraft 1.20, minecraft JAVA ONLY)

 Thank you for wanting to play!